origamiBoy/linkedin-game-solver/README.md

 # LinkedIn Solver

-A collection of automated solvers for all of the LinkedIn games including Queens, Zip, Tango, Pinpoint, and Crossclimb.
+A collection of automated solvers for all of the LinkedIn games including Mini Sudoku, Queens, Zip, Tango, Pinpoint, and Crossclimb.
 There are two versions for each solver, a Chrome browser extension using HTML, CSS, and JS, and stand alone browser automation scripts using Playwright.
 Used OpenAI for puzzle solving where applicable.

 ## Features

 - Chrome browser extension
 - Stand alone scripts for solving each puzzle
+- Mini Sudoku puzzle solver
 - Queens puzzle solver
 - Zip puzzle solver
 - Tango puzzle solver
 - Pinpoint puzzle solver
 - Crossclimb puzzle solver
-- Mini Sudoku puzzle solver

 ![LinkedIn Game Solver Browser Extension User Interface](icons/user_interface.png)